Wittline/apache-spark-course/README.md

 23. Submit Job and monintor.
 Job status will go from pending -> running -> success.

 24. Navigate to Glue databases and click emrdb

-25. Look at table created
+25. Check the table created

 26. Select data using AWS Athena and check the created table.